LightJason/lightjason.github.io/content/knowledgebase/index.md

     text: "Theoretical Introduction: Logic Programming"
 ---

-In this Section we provide basic and advanced knowledge helpful for understanding the theoretical concepts of our framework.
+In this section we provide basic and advanced knowledge helpful for understanding the theoretical concepts of our framework.

 > **Note:** For a more *hands-on* experience $\to$ see [practical tutorials](/tutorials).